 The third missiological response is to know that Christianity is a transformative power by its nature because Christianity moves with the power of God.
-God's power has been available to rescue people from their loss, their ignorance, and their pain so that they live the fullness of life that God created each person to live on earth.
+God's power has been available to rescue people from their lost, ignorance, and pain so that they live the fullness of life that God created each person to live on earth.
 Research has demonstrated that "Christianity, is not something in a separate compartment of life called church or missions or worship.
 It is an integral, inextricable part of life, all life" (Ross, 1955, p.
 164).
 Christianity leads to a new life.
 It causes a change in the person's worldview and provides a new direction in purpose's achievement individually and collectively.

 The fourth missiological response is to separate Christianity from Western culture.
 Many tend to consider Christianity as part of Western culture.
 As it said, "the Africans early tended to regard all Westerners as representatives of Christianity, all these Westerners' political, economic, social, racial, personal patterns and actions as representing Christianity" (Ross, 1955, p.
 163).
+It is important to remind that Christianity came to Africa through European missionaries but European missionaries don't own Christianity.
 As I mentioned earlier all cultures need to be redeemed as people are being redeemed by the power of God.
-The redemption of cultures does not only concern African cultures.
-That means the Westerners who spread Christianity in Africa were also not perfect regarding their culture which is why some of their actions, reactions, and practices offended Africans.
-Africans did not only resisted to the message of Christianity but also the Western culture.
+The redemption of cultures does not only concern African cultures but all cultures in the world.
+Therefore, Westerners who spread Christianity in Africa were not also perfect regarding their culture.
+That is why some of their actions, reactions, and practices offended Africans, because they came in Africa as Westerns and fully humans not as angels coming from God.
+I can say that Westerns spread Christianity when they were also undergoing the transformational process offers by Christianity.
+They received the privilege to spread Christianity but they are not the creator of Christianity.

-The fifth missiological response is to embrace the change of the transformative power of Christianity with a contextualization mindset to experience the fullness of life as Congolese Christians and become the candles of hope for the entire Africans.
-I don't think that the transformative power of Christianity aims to kill or wipe away African culture.
-The purpose of the transformative power of Christianity is to redeem African cultures from its damage as part of the consequences of sin so that Africans will reflect their true nature and values in alignment with God's word and plan for them.
+The fifth missiological response is to embrace the change of the transformative power of Christianity with a critical contextualization mindset to experience the fullness of life as Congolese Christians and become the candles of hope for the entire Africans.
+I don't think that the transformative power of Christianity aims to kill or wipe away African cultures.
+The purpose of the transformative power of Christianity is to redeem African cultures from their damage as part of the consequences of sin so that Africans will reflect their true nature and values in alignment with God's word and plan for them.
 In addition to that, as it said in John 8: 12, "When Jesus spoke again to the people, he said, I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life" (NIV Version).
 That shows that it is normal that the Christian faith occasioned many changes in African cultures because the gospel brings light and Jesus is the light.
-Africans must avoid thinking that they could have joined Christianity and remain completely the same.
+Africans must avoid thinking they could have joined Christianity and remained completely the same.
 Change is a key component of the Christian faith.
-The only specificity of this change is that it brings us to become the better version of who we were made to be, not to kill our identity or oppress us because Christianity aims to restore God's image in all redeemed from sin and its consequences.
+It is impossible to speak about Christianity without the change it occurs in people's lives.
+It is inexplicable to join the Christian faith and remain completely the same.
+Change is the evidence of Christian faith.
+However, the only specificity of this change is that it brings us to become the better version of who we were made to be, not to kill our identity or oppress us because Christianity aims to restore God's image and God's plan in people's life by rescuing them from the power of sin and its consequences.